ut-dallas-dspl-lab/CCS2023/README.md

 Steps to run attacks on CelebA:

 1.)
-Download the CelebA data, make sure the root is "data/celeba"
+Download the CelebA data to the non-linear/CelebA folder, make sure the root is "data/celeba"

 2.)
 To train your own CelebA models, run: